The Religious Life in our Church: a new renaissance?

 - a fellowship of solitaries, of those seeking to live out our discipleship in communion with the Good Shepherd;

 - not conformed to a “uniform” way of living our life, but equally bearing a family resemblance that means we feel and are incomplete without one another;

-- seen as family who stand with and alongside one another, both in the good and bad times ;
+- seen as a family who stand with and alongside one another, both in the good and bad times ;

-- not shackled to old buildings that we can no longer afford; yet still having the provision in our Rule, even “for a season”, to share a common work and live and common life (my most fulfilling years on the Oratory had that experience and perhaps should be encouraged more again);
+- not shackled to old buildings that we can no longer afford; yet still having the provision in our Rule, even “for a season”, to share a common work and live a common life (my most fulfilling years on the Oratory had that experience and perhaps should be encouraged more again);

-- seen clearly as men of disciple, prayer and service to Christ and His Church; yet giving space and Liberty for that call to be lived out in the way that for us seems best (hence what I fondly describe as the Oratory of the Strict Observance and all stations in between!):
+- seen clearly as men of discipline, prayer and service to Christ and His Church; yet giving space and Liberty for that call to be lived out in the way that for us seems best (hence what I fondly describe as the Oratory of the Strict Observance and all stations in between!):

 - whose call to live a life governed by the “Love that makes for peace” means that we have been truly prophetic in staying together as a brotherhood even with so many differing views on certain key-issues current in the Church;

 - and perhaps above all as men for whom a celibate call is one of freedom and joy rather than one of necessity and denial; “free to love Christ and our brethren and so free to love all people for His sake”.